 Sensory processing disorder

 Originally targeted towards children and adults who struggle with autism, sensory processing disorder, and ADHD, weighted blankets have expanded their borders and are now helping a wide range of people settle down, feel good, and sleep better.

 If you’re wondering how to buy a weighted blanket, you’ve come to the right place.
 We’ve done the hard work for you.
 We gathered information from experts on development, wellness, and sleep, and we listened to feedback from owners of these heavy bed toppers.
 We combined this information to create a helpful, accurate, and unbiased buying guide and product recommendation matrix to simplify your decision

-So if you’d like to buy a weighted blanket and start sleeping more soundly, check out the five recommendations in our matrix, above.
+So if you’d like to buy a weighted blanket and start sleeping more soundly, check out the five recommendations, above.
 If you want to expand your knowledge of weighted blankets, read on.